dl-solarity/solidity-lib/README.md

 }
 ```

-> It is important to use the library as it shipped and not copy-paste the code from untrusted sources.
+> It is important to use the library as it is shipped and not copy-paste the code from untrusted sources.

 ## License